What kind of debt problems are you facing?

 - If you're a homeowner, your house will be protected - though you may need to release some equity during the final year

-- Have a date you'll be free of your debts - usually after 5 years
+- Have a date you'll be free of your debts - usually after 5 years.
+However, if your IVA fails then you may face bankruptcy

-If you're a Scottish resident, a Trust Deed could help you in much the same way - though in most cases, a Trust Deed only lasts for three years.
+If you're a Scottish resident, a Trust Deed could help you in much the same way - though in most cases, a Trust Deed only lasts for four years but can be extended if you are unable to release equity in your home.

 More on IVAs »